jharwell/sierra/docs/src/requirements/index.rst

 ..
 NOTE:: Windows is not supported currently.
 Not because it can't be supported,
           but because there are not current any engine plugins that which work on windows.
-SIERRA is written in pure python, and could be made to work on windows with a little work.
+SIERRA is written in pure python, and could be made to work on windows with minimal work.

-          If windows support would be helpful for your intended usage of SIERRA, please get in touch with me.

 Python Requirements
 ===================